balthazarbb/M1--Space-Trash/readme.md

  * game has an Astronaut that moves horizontal
  * space Trash is falling randomly from the sky
- * when trash hits the ground, or the astronaut game is over
+ * when trash hits the astronaut game is over
  * if Astronaut dodges 10 Trash Items, he win

 ## Backlog

  * astronaut has an Laser to dematerialize the trash
+ * if trash hits the ground, Astronaut is dead
  * if astronaut shoots 10 items, level up
  * add levels with increasing speed and difficulty
  * add scoreboard